MataiMRI/tidySnake/NESI.md

   squeue -j JOBID
   ```

-- or filtering your job list to find the job by its name
+- or display a list of all of your jobs

   ```
-  squeue --me -n tidy_snake
+  squeue --me
   ```

 If the job does not appear in the list, it means that it has completed.